clintjedwards/dht22_exporter/README.md

 - Copy the python file to the path you want to keep it. ex: `/usr/local/bin`
 - Go to that path and install dependencies: `sudo pip3 install -r requirements.txt`
 - Assuming the use of systemd, copy the service file at [dht22-exporter.service](./dht22-exporter.service) to /etc/systemd/system and daemon-reload systemd via `sudo systemctl daemon-reload`.
 You might want to also enable the service so that it persists after a reboot: `sudo systemctl enable dht22-exporter.service`.
-- In this service file some default values for the pin and polling rate `Ex: ./dht22_exporter 4 2`, change these values to align with what ever your board setup is.
+- In this service file some default values for the pin and polling rate `Ex: ./dht22_exporter -g 4 -i 2`, change these values to align with what ever your board setup is.
 - If you're not running systemd, figure out a way to run the python file continuously (through screen, as a service, etc).
-- Start the dht22-exporter service and point prometheus at port 8001.
+- Start the dht22-exporter service and point prometheus on port 8001 (unless changed with parameter `-p/--port`).

 ### Known Issues